Article

 Supports workforce planning

-Employee time tracking systems provide valuable data for workforce planning and resource allocation.
-Managers can optimize shift scheduling, balance workloads, and prevent employee burnout by analyzing work hour trends.
+Employee time tracking systems provide valuable data for scheduling and planning.
+Managers can optimize shift assignments, balance workloads, and help prevent employee burnout by watching for work hour trends.

 Common methods of employee time tracking